Layr-Labs/sidecar/docs/snapshots_docs.md

 Below shows how to create your own snapshots, restore from the snapshot and how to use custom schemas

-## Eigenlayer hosted snapshots:
+## EigenLayer hosted snapshots:
-Get latest sidecar snapshots here, supplied by eigenlayer [https://sidecar.eigenlayer.xyz/snapshots/index.html](https://sidecar.eigenlayer.xyz/snapshots/index.html)
+Get latest sidecar snapshots here, supplied by EigenLayer [https://sidecar.eigenlayer.xyz/snapshots/index.html](https://sidecar.eigenlayer.xyz/snapshots/index.html)
 We heavily recommend syncing from genesis for mainnet and creating your own snapshots.
-We are hosting snapshots for the eigenlayer ecosystem to quickstart and have a good developer experience.
+We are hosting snapshots for the EigenLayer ecosystem to quickstart and have a good developer experience.

 ### `restore-snapshot`